f-wichert/ansible-manjaro-desktop/README.md

 ansible-galaxy collection install kewlfft.aur
 ```

 4. Execute the starting script.
-Enter you systems password when prompted "BEFORE"
+Enter you systems password when prompted "BEFORE".
+Don't worry, some of the installation steps take a bit, so don't worry if it seems like nothing happens.
+For me the whole script took
 ```bash
 bash ansible-manjaro-desktop/start.sh
 ```